-+ Bihar Milestones Achieved
++ Bihar

+Key Achievements of FY 2020-2021

+Medical Camps Benefitting 43,574

+12 Kai-Raasi Clinics 559 Sessions Benefitting 9,487 People

+24,753 Supported through Individual Counselling

+429 Group Meetings of Personal Hygiene& Health Benefits were Providedto 4,909 People

+Mass Awareness Drives on Personal

+Hygiene and Health Benefits were

+provided to 8,869 People

-578 Medical Camps Benefitting 43,574 12 Kairaasi Clinics conducted 559 Sessions benefitting 9,487 People 24,753 Supported through Individual Counselling 429 Group Meetings of Personal Hygiene& Health Benefits providedto 4,909 People Mass Awareness Drives on Personal Hygiene and Health benefitted 8,869 People 527 Calls Attended through COVID-19 Helpline Individual Household Toilets Constructed for ST Families Women Supported for Anaemia Treatment 224 Children Recovered from Malnourishment 6,414 SHG Women Trained on Healthcare Interventions Gratitude & Resilience for a new world #AccessToHealthcare Hand in Hand India | Annual Report 2020-21 #AccessToHealthcare Our Resilient Adaptations The health pillar's COVID-19 warriors were on the field and on their toes while fighting against the pandemic.
-The team distributed PPE kits to frontline workers, conducted medical camps through Mobile Medical Units (MMUs) to reach the remotest villages, and served underprivileged rural people who were cut off from the quality primary healthcare facilities due to lockdowns.
-The team also conducted awareness drives on COVID-19 protocols amongst the women and children of the communities.
-The team strived to empower and enrich 1500 stakeholders that comprised of social workers, frontline workers, Anganwadi women, volunteers, and health staff on healthcare benefits, personal hygiene, and COVID-19 relief measures and protocols through online training/awareness/counselling sessions.
+527 Calls Attended through COVID-19 Helpline

+Individual Household Toilets Constructed for ST Families

+476 Women Supported for Anaemia Treatment

+24 Children Recovered from Malnourishment

+6,414 SHG Women Trained on Healthcare Interventions

+Gratitude & Resilience for a new world #AccesstoHealthcare Hand in Hand India | Annual Report 2020-21 #AccesstoHealthcare

+The health pillar's COVID-19 warriors were on the field and on their toes while fighting against the pandemic.
+The team distributed PPE kits to frontline workers, conducted medical camps through Mobile Medical Units (MMUs) to reach the remotest parts of villages, and served underprivileged rural people who were cut off from the quality primary healthcare facilities due to lockdowns.
+The team also conducted awareness drives on

-New Initiatives Implemented
+COVID-19 protocols amongst the women and children of the communities.
+The team strived to empower and enrich 1500 stakeholders that comprised of social workers, frontline workers, Anganwadi women, volunteers, and health staff on healthcare benefits, personal hygiene, and COVID-19 relief measures and protocols through online training/awareness/counseling sessions.

-We supported the Government bodies with COVID-19 safety gears, COVID-19 screening camps, and vaccination drives.
-The field workers who were not aware of the operations of a smartphone were empowered through technology and are now admins of WhatsApp groups, sharing health awareness IECs with their community members and social workers.
-The team also helped people register for the COVID-19 vaccine on the Aarogya Setu App through mobile phones and other electronic devices.
+New Initiatives We supported Government bodies with COVID-19 safety gears, COVID-19 screening camps, and vaccination drives The field workers who were not aware of the operations of a smartphone were

+We supported Government bodies with COVID-19 safety gears, COVID-19 screening camps, and vaccination drives. empowered through technology and are now admins of WhatsApp groups, sharing health awareness IECs with their community members and social workers.
+The team also helped people register for the COVID-19 vaccine on the Arogya Setu App through mobile phones and other electronic devices.
 We set up a COVID-19 toll-free helpline number to benefit those with queries while raising awareness.
-We have responded and tended to 527 helpline calls.
+We have to date responded and tended to 527 helpline calls.
 The helpline number was not just utilized for COVID-19 related queries but also for psychosocial support to those seeking help and to those who were overwhelmed with the pandemic's effects.

-Quality Primary Health Services Health Help Desk A Health Help Desk at Kancheepuram Government District Headquarters Hospital was launched to help poor people navigate the hospital premises with ease.
-Through this first of its kind initiative, we supported 90,053 beneficiaries, facilitated 1,632 people with COVID-19 vaccination, and raised awareness about the CM Health Insurance scheme amongst 1,051 people.
+Quality Primary Health Services

+Health Help Desk

+A Health Help Desk at Kancheepuram Government District Headquarters Hospital was launched to help poor people navigate the hospital premises with ease.
+Through this first of its kind initiative, we supported 90,053 beneficiaries, facilitated 1,632 people with COVID-19 vaccination, and raised awareness about the CM health insurance initiative amongst 1,051 people.
 We also raised awareness on immunization and COVID Helpline-104 to 1,479 mothers and patrons while monitoring social distancing & encouraged people to adorn a face mask at all times.
-The team assisted senior citizens and helped them reach concerned departments and doctors, and ensured the treatment is provided within a short time to reduce the risk of infection.
-Lastly, we assisted emergency patients with immediate medical care and attention by engaging the hospital staff.
-Following the resounding success of the initiative in Kancheepuram, the same has been replicated in Chengalpattu Government Medical College and Hospital.
+The team assisted senior citizens and helped them reach the concerned departments and doctors and ensured the treatment is provided with a short time to reduce the risk of infection.

-When people could not access hospitals, we took quality primary healthcare services to their doorsteps through Mobile Healthcare Units (MMUs).
-Through these MMUs we have successfully distributed 299 free eyewears, facilitated 13 cataract surgeries, and implemented 12 rural clinics wherein 9,487 beneficiaries were consulted through 559 sessions.
+When people could not access Hospitals; we took quality primary healthcare services to their doorsteps through Mobile Healthcare Units (MMUs).
+Through these MMUs we have successfully distributed 299 free eyewear, facilitated 13 cataract surgeries, and implemented 12 rural clinics where 9487 beneficiaries were consulted through 559 sessions.

-Gratitude & Resilience for a new world #AccessToHealthcare Hand in Hand India | Annual Report 2020-21 #AccessToHealthcare

-Case Study

-A Nutritious Plan that Saved a Life

-#AccessToHealthcare